Ready to explore Johnston Canyon? Here's everything you need to know before you go!

 Continuing to the Upper Falls extends your hike to approximately 2.7 kilometers each way—still manageable for most fitness levels with only moderate elevation gain.
 The Upper Falls present a more dramatic spectacle, where the creek drops through a thunderous display framed by towering canyon walls.
 The trail to this point maintains excellent footing and clear signage, though it does involve some steady uphill sections and occasional steps carved into the rock.

-The Complete Hiking Experience
+The Terrain Experience

 Seasonal Experiences and Conditions